vladimirheart/tg_ref_b24_sup/docs/windows_setup.md

 ```

 ## 3. Start the application
-The repository ships with a helper script that works in *cmd.exe* and PowerShell:
+The repository ships with a helper script that works in *cmd.exe* and PowerShell.
+It checks for JDK 17, prefers the bundled Maven Wrapper and falls back to a global Maven installation if present:
 ```powershell
 PS> .\run-windows.bat
 ```